LNFWebsite/Streamly/README.md

 :-------------------------:|:-------------------------:
 ![](https://raw.githubusercontent.com/LNFWebsite/Streamly/master/examples/01212018/streamly.jpg)  |  ![](https://raw.githubusercontent.com/LNFWebsite/Streamly/master/examples/01212018/streamlymobile.jpg)

-## Summary
+## What is Streamly?

-Streamly is an open-source web-based YouTube video queue.
+Streamly is an open-source, web-based YouTube video queue.

 Streamly can be used for a multitude of purposes, including queuing music videos, listening to lectures or audiobooks, or just simply creating a playlist of videos that can be accessed from any computer (or Android tablet/phone).